The Oregon Liquor and Cannabis Commission has spent the last 18 months crafting new rules to improve the state’s cannabis industry.

 Marks concluded the press release with a reminder that there were many factors to these changes and the OLCC is confident it will improve the industry going forward.
 “We did listen to the public and did make significant changes to these rules, and I want to reiterate that we have come a very long way,” said Marks.
 “And this industry established success for Oregon.
 We are creating a successful business market, a successful consumer market.
 This is another big turn of progress.”

-Oregon has met a variety of hurdles recently, including the still-thriving black market—so much that it was declared state of emergency.
+Oregon has met a variety of hurdles recently, including the still-thriving black market—so much that it was declared a state of emergency.
 However, legislation such as Senate Bill 893 is being crafted to combat illegal cultivation for the time being.
-Still, the state was also chosen to receive $10 million grant to continue hemp research through the Global Innovation Center at Oregon State University.
+Still, the state was also chosen to receive a $10 million grant to continue hemp research through the Global Innovation Center at Oregon State University.
 The grant program is known to be competitive, and Oregon researchers at OSU shared that they felt fortunate to be chosen among other elite institutions to receive the funds.

 The post Oregon Cannabis Commission to Implement New Rules Through 2022 appeared first on High Times.